Ginurx/Blender-ACES-Config/README.md

 Copy the script to a text file, edit the paths according to your situation and save the text file with `.bat` extension.
 Then run Blender using the batch file.

-The advantage of this method is that you can use Blender without ACES config by launching from desktop shortcuts or start menu as usual.
+The advantage of this method is that you can use Blender without ACES config by launching from desktop shortcuts or the Start menu as usual.